SAP Negotiations

 Hold an internal prep meeting (or a series of them) with all key stakeholders before engaging SAP.
 Agree on your must-haves (e.g., price target, key terms) and fallback positions.
 Crucially, agree on what not to say to SAP.

-For example, a coach business sponsor should not reveal how badly they want a given SAP module โ€“ they can express interest, but always โ€œdepending on cost justification.โ€
+For example, a business sponsor should not reveal how badly they want a given SAP module โ€“ they can express interest, but always state it โ€œdepending on cost justification.โ€

 Have finance, IT, and procurement review the current licenses and usage together so everyone understands where youโ€™re under- or over-licensed.
-If needed, develop a brief โ€œnegotiation scriptโ€ or bullet points for execs when talking to SAP so they echo the procurement strategy.
+If needed, develop a brief โ€œnegotiation scriptโ€ or bullet points for executives when talking to SAP so they align with the procurement strategy.
 Unity prevents SAP from using divide-and-conquer tactics.

-Trap: A classic mistake is internal stakeholders working at cross purposes.
+Trap: A classic mistake is when internal stakeholders work at cross-purposes.
 If a line-of-business VP separately tells the SAP rep, โ€œWe love this product and plan to roll it out to everyone,โ€ you can guess what happens โ€“ SAP will cite that enthusiasm to justify a higher price (โ€œYour VP said this is mission-criticalโ€ฆโ€)โ€‹.
 Inconsistent messaging erodes your credibility.

 4. Do Your Homework: Audit Current Usage and Needs

-Overview: Before you negotiate anything with SAP, know exactly what you have and what you use.
+Overview: Before negotiating with SAP,ย be clear about what you have and what you use.

 This data-driven understanding is your ammunition to avoid over-buying and push back on SAPโ€™s proposals.